pg_maint PostgreSQL Backup Script

 right-click those links and choose "Save as").
 Place this script anywhere on

 your server, it doesn't have to be in a directory in the PATH.
-You might be
+You might put it in

 /usr/local/sbin, or possibly in a "bin" directory in the postgres user's